SergeWinters/reforgermap/README.md

 # Interactive Map with Compass and Markers

-This project implements an interactive map for a game, allowing users to:
+This project implements an interactive map for a ArmA Reforger, allowing users to:
 - Place and manage markers on the map.
 - Use an interactive compass to adjust the north of the map to the desired direction.
 - Add new marker categories dynamically from the menu.